KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 3. Transform the down-sampled coefficients back to physical space:
    :math:`\tilde{u}=T^{-1}\tilde{\hat{u}}`.

-It is important to note 2 main points: first that :math:`\tilde{u} \neq u` unless :math:`F=I`, so down-sampling undoubtedly brings with it some errors and second that the down-sampled coefficients contain less information than the original ones since only :math:`k` coefficients are kept, while the rest are set to 0 trhough the filtering matrix :math:`F`.
-The content of :math:`\tilde{\hat{u}}` will be an array with entries arrayed in a similar fashion as shown now:
+It is important to note 2 main points: first, that :math:`\tilde{u} \neq u` unless :math:`F=I`, so down-sampling undoubtedly brings with it some errors and second, that the down-sampled coefficients contain less information than the original ones since only :math:`k` coefficients are kept, while the rest are set to 0 trhough the filtering matrix :math:`F`.
+The content of :math:`\tilde{\hat{u}}` will be an array with entries arrayed in a similar fashion as shown follow:

 .. math::